 Increasing requirements regarding the quality of ultra-pure waters (e.g. for the needs of pharmacy, biotechnology) force a constant need to increase the degree of monitoring and supervision of the process of producing water of such high quality.
-One of the parameters whose supervision is increasingly required is the content of organic carbon (TOC – Total Organic Carbon)
+The parameters whose supervision is increasingly required are conductivity and the content of organic carbon (TOC – Total Organic Carbon).

-The Hydrolab company focuses on the preparation of devices equipped with control and measurement panels, which are ergonomic, reliable, and also allow the user for convenience and ease of use.
+The Hydrolab company focuses on the preparation of devices equipped with control and measurement panels.
+These devices are ergonomic, reliable, and also allow the user for convenience and ease of use.
 In the process of creating new solutions, the company focuses on currently the best and most reliable solutions available on the electronics and automation market.
 The systems ensure continuous monitoring of the conductivity and temperature of the produced water.
 The research and development department conducts intensive work on the measurement of the TOC parameter.
-In addition, the automation system allows you to control the operating pressure of the system, the level of filling tanks, automatic volumetric dosing of water and many others.
+In addition, the automation system allows you to control many parameters.
+These are the operating pressure of the system, the level of filling tanks, automatic volumetric dosing of water and many others.

 One of the most popular measurement parameters that is proportional to the purity of the water is its electrical conductivity.
-Determination of specific electrical conductivity, also called specific electrolytic conductivity, in all water types is entirely devoted to PN-EN 27888 and PN-EN 60746-3.
+(Also called specific electrolytic conductivity.)
+Norms PN-EN 27888 and PN-EN 60746-3 concern determination of electrical conductivity in all water types.
 The specific electrical conductivity (expressed in [S/m]) is the inverse of the specific electrical resistance (expressed in [Ωm]) measured under specific conditions between the opposite walls of a unit cube of an aqueous solution of specific dimensions.

 In practice, the most popular unit of specific electrical conductivity is [μS/cm] or the corresponding unit of specific electrical resistance [MΩ · cm].
 Electrical conductivity is a measure of the concentration of ionizing solutes in the sample.
 During the conductivity measurements an important factor is the cell constant (expressed in [m-1]) used for the measurements, which depends on the geometrical dimensions of this cell.
 In general, it can be assumed that the cell constant K is given by the formula: